 When photographic architecture, landscapes and even people, photographers often desire to increase detail and resolution, capture a wider angle or create a unique look that is impossible to achieve with standard camera gear.
 That’s where panorama photography comes in – it can be a great technique to utilize in order to accomplish such goals.
 Although the concept and the technique itself are fairly straightforward, panoramic photography often confuses many photographers.
 We often get many inquiries about this topic from our readers and one of the most frequently asked questions is about the specific type of gear to buy in order to produce stunning panoramas.
 And that’s certainly one of the biggest myths about panoramic photography – you rarely ever need such gear!
 Most of the panoramas I have stitched so far have been done without panoramic gear and although I do own a panoramic slider, I rarely ever get to use it.
-Read on to find out why!
+Read on this article on panorama photography tips to find out why!

 At PL, we have written quite a bit about the subject of panoramic photography.
 A while ago I wrote a detailed tutorial on panorama photography, where I cover a lot of the basics of this technique.
 The topic was further expanded by a number of other contributors like John Sherman, who wrote an article on how to create HDR panoramas in Lightroom, Spencer Cox, who wrote an article on the hidden benefits of panorama photography, and my friend Brad Judy, who wrote an article on how to stitch images with Microsoft ICE.
 On top of all this, we have even written about a method of stitching panoramas when photographing people for that unique, shallow depth of field look, which was later expanded to a Lightroom tutorial, including an article on fixing panorama merging errors.
 In short, a lot has already been said about this technique, which is why I want to cover some specific panorama photography tips and the myths surrounding it.